 In some cases, adjustments to bone alignment by a chiropractic doctor may help relieve pain.
 Adjustments may also help improve the range of movement.
 Choosing a practitioner with experience in manual manipulation of the SI joint is critical.
 Ask for personal recommendations when seeking this kind of treatment.

-Medications for SI Joint Pain
+Medications for Healing the Sacroiliac Joint Pain

-Radiofrequency Ablation for SI Joint Dysfunction
+Radiofrequency Ablation for Healing the Sacroiliac Joint